Bilou4/hubble-berry/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine (Raspberry Pi).
+For development and testing purposes, see [commandLine_development.md].
 If you have any question, please feel free to ask by creating a [new issue].

 <br>